Canon DSLR RAW to DPX/Cineon converter

 this a simple one-step process:

-is a CLI utility (OS X and Linux) that converts Canon CR2 RAW files into DPX,
+for Linux, Windows and OS X converts Canon CR2 RAW files into DPX,

 and parallel processing on multiple CPUs.